markjsc/RpgGameEngine/Readme.md

  # RPG Game Engine Example

-This project was created as a programming test for a technical interview.
+This project was created as a programming test for a technical interview in August, 2016.
 It's an engine for an RPG-style game.

 Here is an excerpt from the provided instructions: